abhi-srivathsa/Sysbench-Test/README.md

 # Sysbench-Test
-Testing CPU and FileIO performance using sysbench tool on linux to compare a Virtual Machine in QEMU and a Container on Docker
+Testing CPU and File I/O performance using sysbench tool on linux to compare a Virtual Machine in QEMU and a Container on Docker

 All the shell scripts under the Shell Scripts folder can be used to run tests on the machines.